 Here in Texas, temperatures below freezing are the exception rather than the rule.
 This difference means your home may not have some of the design features that help protect it against frigid temperatures.
 This is especially important to consider when it comes to your pipes.

 Pipes in crawl spaces, attics, or along outside walls are often exposed to cold air.
 The water inside the pipes freezes and expands, causing an increase in pressure inside the pipe.
 If the pressure gets to be too much, the pipe can burst.
 Repair any cracks or holes that would result in exposure to cold air and insulate your pipes prior to winter weather arriving.
-Pipe sleeves are available at hardware and home stores and can wrap around your pipes to insulate them and keep them warm.
-If you can get to the pipes, putting on a sleeve is simple and can go a long way to prevent costly repairs.
+Pipe sleeves are available at hardware stores and can wrap around your pipes to insulate them and keep them warm.
+If you can get to the pipes, putting on a sleeve can go a long way to prevent costly repairs.

 Over time the insulation in your home can settle, causing portions of your home to be poorly protected from the cold.
 Check the insulation in areas like your attic and garage, and around vents and light fixtures where cold air could squeeze in.

 Fix Outdoor Drainage Problems

 If there is an area on your property that isn’t draining well, it should be fixed as soon as possible.
 You don’t want rain or snow draining towards the foundation of your home.
 This can be a difficult task to do in cold weather, so it’s best to tackle it before winter arrives.